-Editor’s Note: This article first appeared in the Dec 2016 edition of TTAC’s Heroes Against Cancer member newsletter
+Editor’s Note: This article first appeared in the Nov 2016 edition of TTAC’s Heroes Against Cancer member newsletter.

 For many of us, our pets are just as much an integral part of the familial clan as our parents or children.
 So when it comes to taking care of our families, we mustn’t forget the health of our furry friends.